pdynowski/phase-0/week-8/database-intro/my_solution.md

->You can select information from an SQL database by using the "SELECT info FROM database" command, modified by many, many things. "info" can either be a specific column or columns from the database, or pne can return all with the
-* operator.
-Results can also be filtered using the WHERE command and defining conditions for the entries to meet to be included (eg, a year prior to 1999;
-a name that CONTAINS a certain string of letters, etc).
+>You can select information from an SQL database by using the "SELECT info FROM database" command, modified by many, many things. "info" can either be a specific column or columns from the database, a general search for all columns.
+Results can also be filtered using the WHERE command and defining conditions for the entries to meet to be included (eg, a year prior to 1999; a name that CONTAINS a certain string of letters, etc).
 The data can also be sorted using the ORDER BY command.
 A general guideline, I guess, would be to make the filter as specific as possible.